 When buying a new home it is extremely important to make sure that you have the sewer system fully inspected.
 It isn’t unheard of for homeowners to try and unload a house on the market that has serious plumbing issues, and typically these issues have a lot to do with the sewer system because its in the ground or slab, unexposed.
 In some cases pipe breakages can go unnoticed or only cause intermittent but constantly recurring problems that will cause you to throw good money after bad.

 Our fully licensed plumbers will do more than give you a vague idea of whats going on with your potential new home’s sewer system.
 They will perform tried and trusted tests on each section of the pipes in your home.
 That way our report will absolutely indicate whether or not there is a problem with your sewer system.
 If your home does not pass this test then we bring out our camera systems and visually inspect and retest each individual part of the sewer system in your home in order to give you a detailed report of the problems or the lack there of.

 Ultimately, whether or not you decide a plumbing inspection is necessary for your purchase is entirely up to you.
 At Jennings we think that a detailed plumbing inspection report is a great idea.
-Not only does it provide you with piece of mind in the event that nothing is wrong, but it provides a huge value.
-For a few hundred dollars you can gain valuable insight into the condition of the home you have your eye on, you can use this information to leverage a better deal or at the very least provide you with valuable insight as to whats what when it comes to your plumbing needs.
+Not only does it provide you with peace of mind in the event that nothing is wrong, but it also provides a huge value for the prospective home owner.
+For a few hundred dollars you can gain valuable insight into the condition of the home you have your eyes set on.
+You can possibly even use this information to leverage a better deal on your new home purchase.

 All of us at Jennings Plumbing Services hope that you found this little article interesting and insightful.
 If you have any questions or comments please do not hesitate to contact us.
-We are located in Carrollton, Texas and you can reach us by phone at (972)492-5369.
+We are located near Addison, Texas and you can reach us by phone at (972)492-5369 for plumbing services.